jaymarnz/bluview/README.md

 If you want to have an icon for the tab in your browser you can copy those files from the dist folder to the same location you put the index.html file.
 This is optional and not used if you run it as a kiosk (see below).

-Alternatively you can host it on any webserver you have on your local network (eg. RPI, Laptop, NUC, anything that can run a simple webserver).
+Alternatively you can host it on any webserver you have on your local network (eg. RPi, Quadra, PC, Laptop, NUC, basically anything that can run a simple webserver).
 See below about why hosting remotely is troublesome.

 ## Configuration
 The first time you open the page it will show a configuration screen.
 All you need to do is enter the IP address of your player.
 You'll find it in the BluOS app under Help -> Diagnostics.
 You usually only need to do this once but if for some reason the IP address changes you can get back to the configuration screen by touching or clicking anywhere on the clock screen when nothing is playing.